-- A. If, through inadvertence, the minute order or the signed decree fails to state the order actually made by the court, and such inadvertence is brought to the attention of the court by declaration, the court may make a nunc pro tunc order correcting the mistake, which will relate back to the date of the original order. - 1.
+- A. If, through inadvertence, the minute order or the signed order fails to state the order actually made by the court, and such inadvertence is brought to the attention of the court by declaration, the court may correct the mistake nunc pro tunc to the date of the original order. - 1.
 The order must not take the form of an amended order.
 Local Forms SDSC PR-137 (Declaration to Correct Order Nunc Pro Tunc) and SDSC PR-138 (Nunc Pro Tunc Order) are available on the court's website and may be used.
 If declaration and order are submitted on pleading, the pleading must substantially set forth the language used in the local forms. - 2.
 The original order is to be marked by the clerk to indicate that a nunc pro tunc order has been signed, however, the original order is not to be physically changed by the clerk in any other manner, but is to be used in conjunction with the nunc pro tunc order correcting it. - 3.
-To prevent further errors, a complete clause or sentence must be stricken, even if it is intended to correct only one word or a single figure.

-- 4. The date of the order must be left blank for the court to fill in and immediately following or below the blank date must appear the words "nunc pro tune to [date of original order]." - B. If upon review of the Declaration to Correct Order Nunc Pro Tunc, the court determines that the corrections requested substantially alter what was prayed for, a motion to set aside the incorrect order may be necessary.
-A new or amended petition, properly noticed, would then follow. - C. To prevent further errors, a complete clause or sentence must be stricken, even if it is intended to correct only one word or a single figure. - D. The date of the order must be left blank for the court to fill in and immediately following or below the blank date must appear the words "nunc pro tunc to [date of original order]."
+To prevent further errors, a complete clause or sentence must be stricken, even if it is intended to correct only one word or a single figure. - 4.
+The date of the order must be left blank for the court to fill in and immediately following or below the blank date must appear the words "nunc pro tunc to [date of original order]." - B. If upon review of the Declaration to Correct Order Nunc Pro Tunc, the court determines that the corrections requested substantially alter what was prayed for, a motion to set aside the incorrect order may be necessary.
+A new or amended petition, properly noticed, would then follow.

 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2015; Rev. 1/1/2016)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017)